CommerceDataService/pages/README.md

 # CDS Pages

-[18F Pages](https://pages.18f.gov/) is the serving host and publishing platform that [18F](https://18f.gsa.gov/) uses to prototype and publish many of its [Jekyll](http://jekyllrb.com/)-based and other statically-generated web sites.
+[CDS Pages](http://pages.cds.commerce.gov/) is the serving host and publishing platform that [18F](https://18f.gsa.gov/) uses to prototype and publish many of its [Jekyll](http://jekyllrb.com/)-based and other statically-generated web sites.
 It works very similarly to [GitHub pages](https://pages.github.com/).